jjazzboss/JJazzLabToolkit/README.md

 # JJazzLab Toolkit

-All [JJazzLab](https://github.com/jjazzboss/JJazzLab) core in one jar, with all dependencies included.
+All [JJazzLab](https://github.com/jjazzboss/JJazzLab) core and plugins in one jar, with all dependencies included.

 The JJazzLab Toolkit is the "engine" that powers the JJazzLab application: object models and algorithms, without graphical user interface.
 It also embeds the JJazzLab plugins for music generation and FluidSynth-based audio.